Close Menu

 When you hire us, we will help you complete the SSA’s paperwork.
 Even if your paperwork is perfect, SSA will probably deny your case.
 The SSA denies most applications.
 Likewise, they deny most cases on appeal.
 Typically, in order to win, you must go to a hearing.
 When you go to a hearing, you should not go alone.
 Make sure you hire a lawyer to help you in court.

 Likewise, if you need an appeal, we can help you do that too.
 There are also many forms that will need to be filled out.
 Don’t worry.
-If you have questions about these forms, we will answer them.
-You can learn more about SSA’s appeal forms.
+If you have questions about these forms, then we will answer them.
+You can learn about SSA’s appeal forms.
 Call us today.

 We represent clients in many states, including Nevada, Utah, and Idaho.
-Find out more about Nevada SSD benefits.
-Learn more about Utah SSDI and SSI benefits and California SSDI benefits.
+Find out about Nevada SSD benefits.
+Learn about Utah SSDI and SSI benefits and California SSDI benefits.
 No matter where you live, we want to be your legal team.
 Let us help you win benefits for inflammatory arthritis.
 Contact us now.

 Facebook Twitter LinkedIn